-If there are any changes in your medical condition or you develop any new illness or infection after your pre-operative assessment but before your admission, please contact the hospital on: 01691 404659.
+If there are any changes in your medical condition or you develop any new illness or infection after your pre-operative assessment but before your admission, please contact the hospital on: 01691 404659

-If you wish to alter the date or cancel your operation, please contact hospital admissions on: 01691 404324.
+If you wish to alter the date or cancel your operation, please contact hospital admissions on: 01691 404324

-Joint school
+Joint School

-It is very important that you have realistic expectations of the outcome of your hip replacement surgery.
+It is very important that you have realistic expectations of the outcome of your knee replacement surgery.
 The interactive classroom style Joint school is an important part of your preparation for surgery and every patient is encouraged to attend.
 It is important to bring your partner, family member or a friend with you to Joint school to help support you throughout your recovery.

-At the Robert Jones and Agnes Hunt Orthopaedic Hospital, we believe that Joint school will prepare you to get better quicker and aims to enhance your post-operative experience and recovery.^[12, 15, 19] The session will explain your patient journey including how to prepare for your operation, what to bring with you to hospital, the types of anaesthetic, post-operative pain relief, physiotherapy exercises, your recovery in hospital and at home, and gives you an opportunity to meet some of the team who may be involved in your care following your operation.
+At the Robert Jones and Agnes Hunt Orthopaedic Hospital, we believe that Joint school will prepare you to get better quicker and aims to enhance your post-operative experience and recovery.
+[13, 16, 20] The session will explain your patient journey including how to prepare for your operation, what to bring with you to hospital, the types of anaesthetic, post-operative pain relief, physiotherapy exercises, your recovery in hospital and at home, and gives you an opportunity to meet some of the team who may be involved in your care following your operation.

-The separate Joint school information leaflet is enclosed in this booklet or may be handed to you during a clinic appointment.
+The separate Joint school information leaflet is enclosed in this booklet.